WPBC/metahash-rewards/README.md

 # Metahash Rewards
-Metahash Rewards is a automated PHP script to pay bonus rewards for [MetaHash](https://metahash.org ) node owners.
+Metahash Rewards is a automated PHP script to pay bonus rewards to delegators from [MetaHash](https://metahash.org ) nodes.